Wolfmyths/Genshin-Stopwatch/README.md

 If you have a suggestion let me know!

+## Contributing

+If you want to Contribute you can as long as I have an issue posted its up for grabs!

 ## Credits

 Thanks to [PyQt5](https://pypi.org/project/PyQt5/) for making an open source easy-to-use framework.